The Great British Bake Off stars and their beautiful kitchens

 Nadiya Hussain

-Nadiya lives in Milton Keynes with her husband, Abdal and three children, regularly taking to her Instagram and other online platforms to share recipes and glimpses of her home life.
+Nadiya lives in Milton Keynes with her husband, Abdal, and three children, regularly taking to her Instagram and other online platforms to share recipes and glimpses of her home life.

-This has allowed us to see small parts of her modern kitchen.
+This allows us to see small parts of her modern kitchen.
 With white, handleless gloss units, wooden counter tops, gas hob and dual ovens, the kitchen is certainly the heart of Nadiya’s home.
-There's also a central, eat-in island where she can cook while her kids do their homework – the perfect family space.

 David Atherton